 Many standard oilfield installation techniques are used to install fiberglass pipe.
 The key to a successful installation is the attention paid to the assembly of each joint connection.
 This Installation Guide provides a procedure to follow and emphasizes the necessity of correctly applying the recommended thread sealant to both the male and female threads, adjoining the connections in alignment without cross-threading or galling, and applying the optimum torque and specified thread stand-off.
 The importance of not burying the thread connections prior to testing is also emphasized, since the time, cost and unlikelihood of finding and repairing a leak is substantially increased if buried.
 (F.A.C.T. is only responsible for a product factory defect.
 See Section 2, Warranty.)

-During the initial installation, F.A.C.T. recommends that a F.A.C.T. representative be on site for the purpose of advising the installation crew.
-F.A.C.T. also suggests that pre-bid or pre-installation meetings occur with a F.A.C.T. representative in attendance.
+F.A.C.T. requires that an experienced, well trained and competent fiberglass pipe installer be used in all F.A.C.T. pipe installations.
+Rarely will a F.A.C.T. representative be on site for the purpose of advising the installation crew.
+F.A.C.T. will however offer training for the installation crew or crews at the F.A.C.T. factory in Wichita, KS.